cozy-labs/konnectors/README.md

 * Follow the [Cozy Guidelines](https://github.com/cozy/cozy-guidelines).
 * Make sure that `npm run lint` doesn't return any errors.
 * Do not include the build in your pull request.
+* Explain in the Pull Request which problem is solved and how you fixed it.

 # Available connectors